 A fusion of technology and business

-The Master of Data Science training will naturally teach you about all the important technical aspects.
+The Master of Data Science training will naturally teach you all the essential technical aspects.
 We’ll cover advanced technology, machine learning, and algorithms.
-But our Data Science training course emphasizes the business side:
+But our Data Science training course also emphasizes the business aspects:

 - How do you put Data Science on the map in your organization?
 How do you make the business case?

-- How do you embed it in the right Business Intelligence processes and frameworks?
+- How do you embed AI technology in the right Business Intelligence processes and frameworks?

-- What tools can you use, and which ones best fit your specific problem?
+- What AI tools can you use, and which ones best fit your specific problem?

 - Which algorithms and methods for pattern recognition can you use?

-- How do you successfully implement a Big Data solution, and what’s involved?
+- How do you successfully implement a Big Data solution and a data lake, and what’s involved?

-- How do you handle the internal politics and create a base of support and acceptance among users?
+- How should you handle the internal politics and create a base of support and acceptance among users?